top of page

 Partner visa to UK bringing Loved ones together

 Who we fall in love with shouldn't bar us from deciding where we live or prevent us from living together in a loving & meaningful way.
 I believe everyone has the right to live a meaningful life with the person they love.
-When you are applying from outside the UK, you will need to apply for a fiancé(e) or proposed civil partner visa before you travel to the UK.
+When you are applying from outside the UK, you will need to apply for a fiancé(e) or proposed partner visa before you travel to the UK.

 Even if you normally travel to the UK without obtaining a visa (VOA - Visa On Arrival).
 You must obtain your fiancé(e) or Proposed civil partner visa before traveling as you can not apply for one from within the UK.